Learning Games Examples

 Everybody who is interested in game design probably already knows the importance of learning games in both the education world and the game design world.
 These games are classified as “Edutainment” in the business.
 Although some people still claim that doing things and getting experiences in real life is much better, not everyone has the same financial, social, psychological, or physical status.
 So, there are many people in the world who can benefit well-made learning games to learn and practice certain skills.

-Although games like “Rock Band” and “Guitar Hero” supposed to be learning games for musical skills, many people criticized these games by being too simple to teach instruments, especially playing guitars.
+Although games like “Rock Band” and “Guitar Hero” are supposed to be learning games for musical skills, many people criticized these games for being too simple to teach instruments, especially playing guitars.
 This criticism has actually had a point since the controllers have only six buttons while real guitars have at least 25 unique tones.

 Later in years, the video game design company Ubisoft responded to this criticism.
 By taking the previous popular game mechanics and improving them, Ubisoft created the best learning game for playing guitar so far, Rocksmith.